sosspyker/ReversePocoCodeGen/README.md

     @InfrastructureFolder varchar(1000),     /* optional path (relative to root) for views, view-models, dbcotext, NInject classes - default: '\Infrastructure\' */
     @IsEntitiesInSepFolder bit              /* 0 => All entity classes in a single file in @InfrastructureFolder, 1 => Each entity written to a separate file in @AutoPropsFolder */

--- Set parameter values here.
+-- ToDo: Set parameter values here.

 EXECUTE @RC = [dbo].[GeneratePocoCode]
    @appname